 Mental health disorders are incredibly prevalent among children, teenagers, and adults.
 In fact, data shows that “behavioral health disorders are now the number one cause of disability worldwide, surpassing all other illnesses.”
 One of the main causes of mental issues is that people aren’t able to regulate their feelings.
 This is why it’s crucial that you always encourage your children to express their feelings.
 Even if they don’t feel comfortable conveying everything to you, you can always suggest a journal or another method that brings awareness and acceptance to how they feel.

 Having strong emotional support is incredibly important to a child’s development and growth.
 It can be challenging to offer support to your child, but it’s vital that you take all the steps that you can in order to be there for them.
 If you find that your child is still struggling, it’s always a good idea to have them consult with a mental health professional.
-If you feel you’re ready for the responsibility of raising a child, you may consider working with a child adoption agency.
+If you and your partner feel you’re ready to become adoptive parents and take on the responsibility of raising a child, you may consider working with a child adoption agency.